To go directly to a list of McKenzies who have asked us to list them, please click here.

 Can FNF provide me with a McKenzie friend?

 McKenzie friends can be obtained through FNF's network of volunteers.
 Nothing can be guaranteed by way of service, and no liability accepted by either FNF or the volunteer.
 FNF has no accreditation procedure for McKenzie friends and is not responsible for the work or conduct of any McKenzie friend you may have encountered through FNF.
 The relationship is entirely between you and that person.
 Volunteer McKenzie friends can be contacted through the FNF branch system.
-The contact information for Professional McKenzie Friends can be obtained by calling the FNF office or on this website.
+The contact information for commercial McKenzie Friends can be obtained on this link.